hexbatch/apple-core/v1/docs/layers/e-organization-layers/agreements.md

 A number of events start out at the same time, the first one to succeed will mark the others as failed

-## Looping agreements

-Set one or more agreements as the loop control variable, all the agreements will start (single, block of, survivor, if else) and be attempted to be executed once
-When each of those agreements are finalized, then will look to the agreements in loop control,
-    if all the agreements there succeed , then the loop is done again, repeatedly, until one control agreement fails

-### generating new agreements

-A loop can make a new agreement automatically signed each time it loops after checking the control agreement.
-There must be a minimum delay.
-Any of the parties of the new agreement can cancel it, or the control agreement

 ##  Ancestry